paramudya/from-csv-to-insert-into/README.md

 - filename has to be in **csv** without its .csv ending and include their parent directory if not already in the same dir--but still has to be under the working directory
 - null_symbol defines what is the symbol used to signify a NULL value; is usually either NULL or ?
 - string_columns define the columns that need the apostrophes around the phrase, could be in the columns' index (1-based) or names
-2. copy all the text from (filename).txt to your INSERT INTO query right after the VALUES statement: INSERT INTO (table name) VALUES (_insert here_)
+2. copy all the text from  the resulting (filename).txt to your INSERT INTO query right after the VALUES statement: INSERT INTO (table name) VALUES (_insert here_)
-3. run query
+3. run

 # sample example:
 for a table of form in a **food_stall.csv** to be inserted into a **sample_table** table in your databse: